This type of IRA allows for after-tax contributions with the potential for tax-free income in retirement.

-If you are not eligible to make a contribution at all, a Roth IRA isn't out of the question.
+If you aren't eligible to make a contribution at all, a Roth IRA isn't out of the question.
 You may still be able to take advantage of tax-free income in retirement with a Roth conversion.
-Please consult with your tax advisor.

 You're generally not taxed or penalized when you withdraw your Roth IRA contributions and earnings.
-However, if your Roth IRA account is not at least 5 years old or if you're not yet 59 ½, the earnings portion of the withdrawal may be subject to taxes and a 10% penalty, unless an exception applies.
+However, if your Roth IRA account isn't at least 5 years old or if you're not yet 59½, the earnings portion of the withdrawal may be subject to taxes and a 10% penalty.

-And unlike with Traditional IRAs, the IRS does not require the original account holder of a Roth to take any required minimum distributions (RMDs) when they reach age 72.
+And unlike with Traditional IRAs, the IRS doesn't require the original account holder of a Roth to take any required minimum distributions (RMDs) when they reach age 72.
 You control when you want to withdraw your money.
-If you don't need the money in your Roth, you can leave it alone and it may continue to be tax free – and so will any potential growth.
+If you don't need the money in your Roth, you can leave it alone and it may continue to be tax-free – as will any potential growth.